 "You and we now have to wait about four months to know the future of this design," Roche and Urquieta wrote in a post to their supporters.
 "Let's cross the fingers so that the LEGO Group also chooses this design."

 Andrew Harkins' NASA Space Shuttle recreates the iconic winged vehicle in the same scale as the LEGO Saturn V. (LEGO Ideas)

 The two sets are not necessarily in direct competition with each other.
 LEGO's board of set designers and marketing representatives evaluates each project separately, looking at factors that include playability, safety and the proposed set's fit with the LEGO brand.
 Past reviews have resulted in the selection of one or two — or on occasion, none — of the projects to be offered for sale.

 In addition to the tower and shuttle, four other fan-created sets qualified for the current review, including a model of an NF-15B research aircraft and dioramas themed to "Star Wars," "Gilmore Girls" and the country of Peru.

-The LEGO Ideas review has previously chosen five other sets based on space exploration history.
+The LEGO Ideas review has previously chosen four other sets based on space exploration history.
 In addition to the Saturn V, earlier models have included Japan's Hayabusa asteroid sample return spacecraft, NASA's Mars Curiosity rover and the "Women of NASA," the latter to be released by the end of the year or early in 2018.